HC Galychanka: 2018–2019

-In October 2018, Oleksandra Furmanets moved from Uzhgorod Karpaty to Galychanka.
+In October 2018, Oleksandra Furmanets moved from Uzhhorod Karpaty to Galychanka.

 On 4 March 2019, club terminated his contract with Vasyl Kozar.
 Until the end of the season the team was headed by Vitaliy Andronov, who at one time was the head coach of Ukraine's men's handball team.
 Second, and later the head coach, was appointed Tatiana Stefan, who coached Galichanka in previous seasons.

 After completing the second round of the second stage, Galichanka outstrips the nearest rival by 11 points and ahead of schedule become Ukraine champions.
 The most points for the season were brought to her team by Ilona Haikova.
 She has 166 goals in 22 matches in the Women's Handball 2018—2019 Championship.

 2019–2020

 Five top handball players left team in the offseason – Ilona Katusova (Haikova), Sofiia Davydyants, Diana Kolodiychak and Tatiana Cherep completed their playing careers, Iryna Stelmakh move to HC Gomel.

-Season started with a match for the Ukrainian Supercup against the silver medalist of the last Ukrainian championship season – Uzhgorod Karpaty.
+Season started with a match for the Ukrainian Supercup against the silver medalist of the last Ukrainian championship season – Uzhhorod Karpaty.
 Galychanka defended the title of Ukrainian Supercup winners.
 In October 2019, returns Maria Konovalova, who spent last season in the Baku AZERYOL team.

-The first stage of the Ukrainian handball championship 2019–2020 team finished at the first place with 19 wins and one defeat from Uzhgorod Karpaty.
+The first stage of the Ukrainian handball championship 2019–2020 team finished at the first place with 19 wins and one defeat from Uzhhorod Karpaty.
 In March 2020, the Handball Federation of Ukraine paused all competitions, and on 3 June, due to quarantine restrictions and the impossibility of participating 12 and 13 rounds of Ukrainian Women's Handball Super League, Handball Federation of Ukraine was decided to end the championship.
 The winners were determined by the results of the first stage of the championship.
 Thus, Galychanka became the sixth time Ukraine champions.

 Galychanka started fighting for the Women's EHF Cup in the third qualifying round against Azeryol (Baku, Azerbaijan).
 In the second round met with Magura (Cisnădie, Romania).
 Having won in the third-round games by a margin of seven goals and losing 3 goals in the second round, Galychanka eliminates from the fight for EHF Cup.

 2020—2021

 In the off-season, captain Nataliya Savchyn moved to the Romanian club CS Gloria (Bistrița).
 A new captain was elected Tetiana Poliak.
 On 21 June 2020, club invited Vitaliy Andronov to the position of head coach.
 Assistant coaches: Tetiana Shtefan and Oksana Ploshchynska (goalkeeper coach).

-On 13 September 2020, the team defended the title of Ukrainian Cup winners, and on 5 June 2021, they won the Ukrainian Cup for the fifth timeу.
+On 13 September 2020, the team defended the title of Ukrainian Cup winners, and on 5 June 2021, they won the Ukrainian Cup for the fifth time.

 In the spring of 2021, 6 players of the team, namely: goalkeepers Mariia Gladun and Victoria Saltaniuk, court players Maryana Markevich, Anastasia Melekestseva, Tetyana Poliak and Diana Dmytryshyn as part of the national team participated in the qualification games for 2021 World Women's Handball Championship.

-In the final, third round of the second stage the team wins matches against HC Real Mykolaiv and HC Karpaty Uzhgorod, and confirms the status of seven-time champion of Ukraine.
+In the final, third round of the second stage the team wins matches against HC Real Mykolaiv and HC Karpaty Uzhhorod, and confirms the status of seven-time champion of Ukraine.